Whitewash Fireplace DIY

-Bogus Cable TV and Pinterest Advice
+Is the Whitewash Advice on Cable TV and Pinterest Correct?

-Evidently there’s been a trend of cable-TV hosts and photo-sharing websites that have been abusing the whitewash process.
+Evidently, there’s been a trend of cable-TV hosts and photo-sharing websites that have been abusing the whitewash process.
 These people are using paint they thin down with water to create the look one might achieve by applying real whitewash.

-Timeless True Method
+Whitewash is a Timeless True Method

 My past columns describe how I used the age-old process of whitewashing on one of my jobs.
 Not only did I share the process of applying it in the columns on my website, but I also have the exact recipe I used.
-It’s cave-man simple to mix and apply true whitewash.
+It’s caveman simple to mix and apply true whitewash.

 Maggie knew it was far better than applying thinned paint.
 True whitewash is just a mixture of hydrated lime, salt and water.